infinitaslearning/systemic-ts/README.md

 ### Migration steps

-1. Replace all `systemic` imports with `systemic-ts`
+1. Replace all `systemic` imports with `@ilpt/systemic-ts`
 1. Change all callback components to asynchronous components, either by changing the source code or using the `promisifyComponent` helper
-1. If the system includes subsystems that you cannot convert, use the `upgradeSystem` helper to convert them to `systemic-ts` systems.
+1. If the system includes subsystems that you cannot convert, use the `upgradeSystem` helper to convert them to `@ilpt/systemic-ts` systems.
 1. If subsystems are included using the `bootstrap` functions, use the `include` function instead to add them to the main system.
 1. If you're using a runner that expects a callback based system, choose a different runner or use the `asCallbackSystem` helper to convert the system to a callback based system.